What are self belief skills?

 TOP TIP: A good attitude is important as it shows you're willing to put effort into your work, and will bring a positive presence to your office or workplace.
 Employers look for this as they know they can rely on employees with these traits to get the job done, as well as motivating others and creating a good atmosphere.
 If an interviewer can see that you'll show up interested, enthusiastic and positive every day you will bring real value to the organisation, and that makes you more likely to be hired!

-Self belief skills in school and education
+Boost your self belief skills in school and study

 There are lots of ways to improve your motivation and resilience at school, and to build a positive attitude too.